cyberark/conjur/docs/integrations/conjur-api-dotnet.md

 programmatic interface for talking to a Conjur server from within your .NET project.
 You can use the .NET API to authenticate with Conjur, fetch secrets, and grant access to hosts.
-Integration with Conjur provides a variety of additional benefits including being able to store security policy as code, automated secret rotation, and audit logs.
+Integration with Conjur provides a variety of additional benefits including being able to store security policy as code, and automated secret rotation.

 {% include toc.md key='integration' %}